futurice/field-ops-guide/field-ops-guide.md

 **Why is this important?**

-If you don't manage the expectations of the Client successfully, you might play them into a difficult position where they have promised the outcome of the project to be used in a way it is not suitable for.
+It is to everyone's benefit that the parties have a shared understanding of what the project outcome is, and especially what it is **not** suitable for.
+Validating a concept with a prototype leads to a different outcome than building a production-grade MVP, and it is only possible to continue building upon the latter.

 ### QUESTION: Does everyone know where project tasks are tracked and how progress is updated?